Paul Pelosi makes first DC appearance since attack

 Paul Pelosi was at his wife’s side during the Sunday night event to celebrate this year’s Kennedy Center honorees: singer Gladys Knight, the band U2, actor and human rights activist George Clooney, composer and conductor Tania León, and Christian singer Amy Grant.

-The Pelosis were seated next to Vice President Kamala Harris and Second Gentleman Doug Emhoff.
+The Pelosis were seated next to Vice President Harris and second gentleman Doug Emhoff.

 Paul Pelosi could be seen wearing a black brimmed hat and a black glove on just one hand as he stood to applaud during the ceremony.